Foster WITH US

 -

-Depending on a variety of factors including the location of foster and adopter, everyone’s comfort levels and vetting needs, the hand-off can either take place at the foster home or at the adopters home.
-Do not transfer your dog to an adopter until you have approval to do so from The Dog Rescue Society’s Team.
+Depending on factors such as the locations of the foster and adopter, everyone’s comfort levels, and any necessary vetting, the hand-off may occur either at the foster’s home or the adopter’s home.
+Please do not transfer your foster dog to the adopter without prior approval from The Dog Rescue Society team.

 -